elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/nullish-coalescing-operator.md

 ---

-### Is there another operator that can be used to perform the same task as the nullish coalescing operator?
+### Is there another operator we use to perform the same task as the nullish coalescing operator?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The OR operator can be used in the same way as nullish coalescing operator.</div><br />
+  <div><strong>Interview Response:</strong> The OR operator can be used the same way as the nullish coalescing operator.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>